Radiant silver wedding bands and sterling silver engagement rings

 For stronger detailed, traditional wedding and engagement ring styles Platinum is the best option followed by Palladium and 18k gold.

-That being said, handcrafted rings, rings made with intricate styling, or affordable bands paired with diamonds, the warm timeless look and feel of silver can't be beat.
+That being said, for handcrafted rings, rings made with intricate styling, or affordable bands paired with diamonds, the warm timeless look and feel of silver can't be beat.

 Special Care for Sterling Silver Engagement Rings and Wedding Bands

-To keep silver wedding bands in great shape for many years to come, follow these helpful care suggestions:
+To maintain silver wedding bands in their original condition, follow these helpful care suggestions:

 Because silver can bend under pressure, and scratch, silver wedding

 rings should be removed before performing any activities which could

 expose the rings to extreme pressure and/or hard knocks or blows.
-Silver rings too should be removed before performing any household chores which could expose the rings to scratches - like washing dishes.
+Silver rings should also be removed before performing any household chores which could expose the rings to scratches - like washing dishes.